RAIK383H-Spring-2021/team-project-repository-anna-ben-daniel-megan-and-nathan/readme.md

 ## Deploying

-Our application is currently deployed using Heroku!
+Our application is currently deployed using Heroku and Vercel!
 Visit it at https://shindig.one.

 However, if you REALLY want to run it locally, here's some instructions!